Polls

 1. Coalitions with PvdA, CDA, and VVD.

-3. Coalitions of which a subset already has a majority of seats.
+3. Coalitions of which a subset already has seats.

 4. Coalitions with parties that have excluded each other.
 (See sidebar for the current exclusion list.)

-5. Coalitions with two or more parties that have less than seats.
+5. Coalitions with two or more parties that have fewer than seats.

-6. Coalitions whose smallest party has less than seats, unless that party gives the coalition its majority.
+6. Coalitions whose smallest party has fewer than seats, unless that party gives the coalition its majority in either parliament or senate.

 The table shows the remaining coalitions.